rubyreferences/rubyref/builtin/types/symbol-string.md

 $f3.object_id   #=> 2514190
 ```

-<a href='https://ruby-doc.org/core-2.6/Symbol.html' class='ruby-doc
+<a href='https://ruby-doc.org/core-2.7.0/Symbol.html' class='ruby-doc
 remote' target='_blank'>Symbol Reference</a>

 ### String[](#string)

-A `String` object holds and manipulates an arbitrary sequence of bytes,
+A String object holds and manipulates an arbitrary sequence of bytes,
 typically representing characters.
 String objects may be created using
-`String::new` or as literals.
+String::new or as literals.

 Because of aliasing issues, users of strings should be aware of the
-methods that modify the contents of a `String` object.
-Typically,
+methods that modify the contents of a String object.
+Typically, methods
-methods with names ending in `!` modify their receiver, while those
+with names ending in `!'' modify their receiver, while those without
-without a `!` return a new `String`.
-However, there are exceptions, such
+a`!'' return a new String.
+However, there are exceptions, such as
-as `String#[]=`.
+`String#[]=`.

-<a href='https://ruby-doc.org/core-2.6/String.html' class='ruby-doc
+<a href='https://ruby-doc.org/core-2.7.0/String.html' class='ruby-doc
 remote' target='_blank'>String Reference</a>